 The pension benefits are paid based on the participating employees' latest basic salary at retirement and the number of years of their service.
 The participating employees contribute 18% (before March 2003: 8.4%) of their basic salaries to the pension fund.
-The Company made contributions to the pension fund amounted to Rp719 billion and Rp226 billion, for the year ended December 31, 2022 and 2021, respectively.
+The Company made contributions to the pension fund amounted to Rp207 billion and Rp719 billion, for the three months period ended March 31, 2023 and for the year ended December 31, 2022, respectively.